cmikedev/sudoku/README.md

 * The favicon in the tile (page tab) was taken from [flaticon](https://www.flaticon.com/)
 * The icons in the footer were taken from [font awesome](https://fontawesome.com/)
 * The fonts were taken from [Google Fonts](https://fonts.google.com/)
-* Code from the [Love Running](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) project was utilised in the navigation, footer sections and social media links
+* Code from the [Love Running](https://github.com/Code-Institute-Solutions/Love-Running-Solutions) project was utilised in the footer sections and social media links

 ### Media
-* The background videos and background image were taken from [pexels](https://www.pexels.com/)
+* The background image was taken from [pexels](https://www.pexels.com/)
-* The map was taken from [Google Maps](https://www.google.com/maps)

 ### Research and Guidance
+* [CSS Tricks](https://css-tricks.com/snippets/css/transparent-background-images/) code taken and amended to fix background image opacity.
-* [Stackoverflow](https://stackoverflow.com/questions/20818881/use-video-as-background-for-div) was referenced for guidance on using a background video within a div container
+* [Stackoverflow](https://stackoverflow.com/questions/26107125/cannot-read-property-addeventlistener-of-null) for guidance on the window load console error.

 ----

 ## Acknowledgements
-I would like to thank my course mentor Harry Dhillon for providing guidance on this project as well as Daisy Gunn and Tasha Johnson for providing styling inspiration for the README.
+I would like to thank my course mentor Harry Dhillon for providing guidance on this project.